koykov/decoder/readme.md

 Modifiers may collect in chain with variadic length.
 In that case, each modifier will take to input the result of previous modifier.
 Each modifier may take an arbitrary count of arguments.

-Modifier is a Go function with special signature:
+Modifier is a Go function with a special signature:
 ```go
 type ModFn func(ctx *Ctx, buf *any, val any, args []any) error
 ```